 In Grothendieck's development of algebraic geometry, Chow coordinates were bypassed by Grothendieck's construction of Hilbert schemes whereby two schemes are in the same family whenever they have the same Hilbert polynomial.
 The Hilbert schemes can be used more advantageously than the Chow families in some cases.
-However, as frequently happens in mathematics, neither is a substitute for the other in all cases [Lang, 1996, pp. 1120-1121].
+However, as frequently happens in mathematics, neither is a substitute for the other in all cases.

-Wei-Liang Chow, born in Shanghai, was van der Waerden's doctoral student in Leipzig (although he was actually more often to be found in Hamburg).
-He submitted his dissertation [Chow, 1937] in May of 1936.
-In it, he gave a highly original-in some ways amazing-example of rewriting algebraic geometry in van der Waerden's way (including the so-called "Chow forms" and a subtle sharpening of Bertini's Theorem).
-The thesis reproved the whole theory of algebraic functions of one variable-the theory of algebraic curves-over a perfect ground field of arbitrary characteristic, and it did so all the way to the Riemann-Roch Theorem, following for much of the way Severi's so-called "metodo rapido."
+Wei-Liang Chow, born in Shanghai, was Van der Waerden's doctoral student in Leipzig (although he was actually more often to be found in Hamburg).
+He submitted his dissertation [Chow 1937] in May 1936.
+In it, he gave a highly original, in some ways amazing example of rewriting Algebraic Geometry in Van der Waerden's way (including the 'Chow forms' and a subtle sharpening of Bertini's Theorem).
+The thesis reproves the whole theory of algebraic functions of one variable, or: the theory of algebraic curves, over a perfect ground field of arbitrary characteristic, all the way to the Theorem of Riemann-Roch, following for much of the way Severi's so-called Metodo rapido.
 This may seem like a modest goal to achieve.
-However, Chow got there without ever using differential forms.
-As van der Waerden wrote in the evaluation of this work, contrasting its algebraicgeometric approach with the approach via function field arithmetic by Friedrich Karl Schmidt, "[a]ltogether, this has established a very beautiful, self-contained and methodologically pure construction of the theory."
+However, Chow gets there without ever using differential forms ...- As Van der Waerden wrote in the evaluation of this work, contrasting its algebraic-geometric approach with the approach via function field arithmetic by F.K.
+Schmidt: "Altogether, this has established a very beautiful, self-contained and methodologically pure construction of the theory."

-These examples should suffice to convey the general picture of van der Waerden's algebraization of algebraic geometry in his Leipzig years.
-It produced often brilliantly original, and always viable and verifiable, theorems about exciting questions in algebraic geometry with a modicum of algebra.
-And even the algebra that was used no longer looked particularly modern at the time: just polynomials, fields, generic points, and specializations.
+These examples should suffice here to convey the general picture of Van der Waerden's algebraisation of Algebraic Geometry in his Leipzig years.
+It produced partly brilliantly original, and always viable and verifiable theorems about exciting questions in Algebraic